freenas/freenas-docs/userguide/jails.rst

   is downloaded from this location.

 * **Instances:** indicates if the template has been used to create a jail.
-In this example, the template has not yet been used so its :guilabel:`Instances` shows *0*.
+In this example, the template has not yet been used, so :guilabel:`Instances` shows as *0*.

 Click the entry for a template to access its :guilabel:`Edit` and :guilabel:`Delete` buttons.
 Clicking a template's :guilabel:`Edit` button opens the configuration screen shown in :numref:`Figure %s <edit_jail_template_fig>`.

 .. _edit_jail_template_fig: